SS Virginis

 SS Virginis is a semiregular variable star that appears with a strong red hue.
 It varies in apparent magnitude from a maximum of 6.0 to a minimum of 9.6 over a typical period of 361 days.
-Max Wolf and Gisela Wolf announced the discovery of this star, from photographs taken at Heidelburg Observatory in 1905.
+Max Wolf and Gisela Wolf announced the discovery of this star, from photographs taken at Heidelberg Observatory in 1905.
 Its spectral class is C6_{3}e, indicating that SS Virginis is a carbon star.
 SS Virginis has a hydrogen-alpha emission line that varies widely, synchronized with the overall variations in light.
 The line becomes far more prominent as the star becomes brighter.
 Observations made in the near-infrared spectrum indicate that it has a radius of 500 solar radii, and its temperature is between 2,405 and ±2,485 K.

 The location of SS Virginis is two degrees north-following of η Virginis.